nilaybhatia/Forum/README.md

 **Using the StackOverflow API to show recent questions on homepage**
 ![stack_api](/images/stack_api.png?raw=true "Using API")
 I have made use of the StackOverflow API to fetch the most recent questions.
-TODO: Shift the questions to a sidebar to utlise space efficiently.
-If (you're a front-end developer) || (know how to fix this) I'd be happy to accept a pull request. :smile:
+TODO: Shift the questions to a sidebar to utilise space efficiently.

 ---